RAPZ0D/My-Python-Projects-/README.md

 5. Storing the above functions data in a SQL Database
 6. Product Recommendation according to where the user lives and storing the data in the database
 7. Creating a live store and where the items are sold they get restocked by adding new items

+## Lab 6
+In Lab 6 I am making use of the yfinance library (Yahoo Finance) to get the information about stocks and providing visualization and also storing it locally.
+In this lab what I have done is :
+1. Data retrival ( get the value of different stocks)
+2. Save the retrived data locally in the our local computer
+3. Displaying the data correctly and providing Average daily return, Volatility and  Correlation between the sotcks
+4. Finding the moving average of the stocks
+5. Visualizing the socks of Buy signal and Sell signal
+6. Portfolio Allocation
+7. Risk Return Analysis
+8. Sharpe Ratio, Sortino Ratio and Jensen Alpha
+9. Providing a line chart visualization
+10. Investment Recommendations
+11.